NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 ## ★ Demonstration of Differential Testing
 (*approximate runtime: 1 min per 120 test cases*)

+**[!Important]**: This step must run after the program mutation step described in the previous section.

 * Evaluate our differential fuzzer on *ten* JS test beds by running the following command (In our paper, we tested 102 testbeds on a much larger datasets for 200 hours):

    ```python /root/src/03_evaluate_harness.py --testsuite=/root/data/mutation_result/ --clear_classifier=False```